mariavlachou/actor/README.md

 # actor
-This repository contains the functionality of our toolkit for Outcome Review.
+This repository contains the functionality of ACTOR: our Asylum Chunking Toolkit for Outcome Review.
 To reproduce the method mentioned in the paper, here are the steps:
 - Clone this repository.
 ```python
 git clone https://github.com/mariavlachou/actor